video-db/chess-lens/README.md

 LLM coaching explanation (background) -> overlay upgrades
 ```

-A new tip fires only when the board position changes, exactly one tip per move.
+A new tip fires when the board position changes.
+If the vision model reports `NO_BOARD` repeatedly, the widget asks you to bring the chess board back into focus.

 ---